Heterodoxy:

 I have tried in these pages to keep my own voice in the background, being content simply to act as an advocate for the positions being discussed.
 If you think they are ridiculous or even morally objectionable, it is up to you to demonstrate why.

 On a personal note, however, I have found writing some of these pages very difficult, because they go so much against the grain.
-Others, however, have been great fun, because there is nothing like indulging one's own prejudices (despite the liberal terms of my contract, that is why they are hosted on my personal site, rather than on the university site).
+Others, however, have been great fun, because there is nothing like indulging one's own prejudices (despite the liberal terms of my contract when I was employed, that was why they were always hosted on my personal site, rather than on the university server).
 I leave it to you to judge which was which!